axiomjo/TA_jojo/README.md

 i hope i don't sacrifice things that shouldn't be sacrificed. i hope i do this well enough to pass.

+i did not expect that I'll take forever to eat the tutorials 😭. thing is, i feel bleurgh already. like i really don't wanna continue this rn. but i wanna lulus. imma face it again.

 == Kamis, 13 Feb 2025 ==
 -- very happy coz i can finally build stuff now TvT today, MY LINUX UBUNTU IS WARAS AND I CAN FINALLY USE THE GUI TvT ! sosososososo happy.